SirRmelTheThird/HyperJump/README.md

 ### Single Responsibility Principle

 Each adapter has one job.
-For example, `JsonFileSavedGameRepositoryAdapter` handles file persistence although the adapter isnt fully implemented as of yet the class is there for further devlopement, while the console adpaters handles console output for example `ConsoleTurnAdapter` handles turn output for each player.
+For example, `JsonFileSavedGameRepositoryAdapter` handles file persistence although the adapter isnt fully implemented as of yet the class is there for further developement, while the console adpaters handles console output for example `ConsoleTurnAdapter` handles turn output for each player.

 ### Open/Closed Principle